TimeZones Worldwide Sunday 24th November 2024 using AEST

 In ancient times, by using sundials there were always 12 hours in the day, though its length varied with the seasons.
 Romans were fond of the water clock, a mechanised way of knowing the time day and night.
 After pendulum clocks were invented in 1656 AD, the length of the second gradually became fixed.
 People varied their opening hours between seasons, as it suited them.

 Daylight saving was introduced during World War 1 by both sides of the conflict.
 Berlin initiated the move in summer on Monday 1st May 1916 as a means of conserving coal, by having more light in the evening.
 Other countries followed suit, including Australia, in 1917 only.
 After 1919, while UK US France Canada and Ireland kept it going, the rest of Europe and Russia abandoned it.
-It was restored by many countries (but not Russia) in 1940 during World War 2, abandoned afterwards in 1949 or 1950, then brought in again starting in Tasmania in 1968.
-Most of Australia followed in 1971 excepting Western Australia and Northern Territory.
-After many complaints in much of Queensland, it was abandoned there the following year in 1972.
+In 1930 the USSR adopted permanent daylight saving, all clocks moving ahead by one hour.
+Daylight Saving resumed for many European countries in 1940 during World War 2, abandoned afterwards in 1949 (or 1950), then widely adopted again from the 1970s.
+It restarted in Tasmania in 1968 with most of Australia following in 1971, except for Western Australia and Northern Territory.
+After many complaints in much of Queensland, it was not adopted in 1972.
 It was retrialled under Labour Premier Wayne Goss in 1989, but has been abandoned since 1992.

 Daylight Saving Time in Australia